This item is 4 years and 11 months old; some content may no longer be current.

-This audit identifies patients who present with winter illnesses and documents their management so that clinicians can reflect on their practice with the overall aim being to reduce inappropriate prescription of antibiotics.
+This audit identifies patients who present with winter illnesses and documents their management so that clinicians can reflect on their practice with the overall aim of reducing inappropriate prescribing of antibiotics in primary care, and therefore addressing the threat of antimicrobial resistance (AMR).

 0 comments